In this post

 Oh, New York.
 The famous concrete jungle that never sleeps.
 A place where dreams come true.
 Like in that song… Well, it is a must visit at least once in a lifetime.
 Even if you are not a big city fan, like we, New York is unique.
 Everyone will find something to their liking.
 So either you are visiting New York City for a week or you have 24 hours in New York City or anything in between, you will find some great tips in this New York City guide.
 And most importantly, all these things are for free!
 Who could have ever thought that you can visit New York City and not spend a dime!

-Must-See Things in New York City on a Stopover
+Must-See Things in New York City for Free

 1. Brooklyn Bridge